Home » Die, Investment & Sand Cast Process

 Last, the assembly is then “Shakeout,” removing the sand, and the cast part is removed with the “Sprue,” “Gates,” “Runners,” and “Risers” to be later removed from the sand casting.

 Die casting uses a reusable COMPLEX steel mold, called a die, similar to plastic injection mold.
-First, the die is split into two main halves and is mounted on an injection machine.
+First, the die is split into two main halves and are mounted on an injection machine.
 Second, the base die is a ridged mount, and the other side is mounted on an opposing hydraulic ram.
 When the ram closes the two dies, the molten metal is fed into an injector by a ladle and then is injected into the die, called a shot, at high pressures to prevent rather a quick solidification.

 The three mainly used materials that need to be considered are:

 First, the investment casting process starts with a metal injection mold for wax.
 This mold is the exact replica of the part required.
-The mold is then injected with wax and separated with the wax replica removed.
+The mold is then injected with wax and separated, with the wax replica removed.

 Second, this replica is then attached to a wax gating system with a “sprue” at the top, sometimes called a tree for the way it looks.

-Fourth, the “tree” is then put in a furnace at 1000°F-2000°F first to melt out all the wax, and secondary strengthen the ceramic tree mold.
+Fourth, the “tree” is then put in a furnace at 1000°F-2000°F first to melt out all the wax and secondary strengthen the ceramic tree mold.

 Last, the solidified tree is then sent to an agitator or water jet to remove the ceramic coating depending on the material and design requirements.
 Then runners are removed from the investment casting.